exoplatform/exo-documentation/docs/Administration.rst

 This interface contains two tabs:

 - "Manage spaces" tab displays the list of spaces and the corresponding actions: edit and delete.
-- "Permissions" tab allows you to grant permissions to a group of users either to:
+- "Permissions" tab lets you grant permissions to a group of users to :ref:`Create <Create-Space>` or :ref:`Manage <AdministratingSpaces.ManageSpaces>` spaces.

      -  :ref:`Create spaces <Create-Space>`
      -  or to :ref:`Manage spaces <AdministratingSpaces.ManageSpaces>`